fluent/fluentd-docs-gitbook/deployment/linux-capability.md

 ## Prerequisites

 * gcc and make etc. for building C extension sources
-* libcap-ng package and its depelopment package
+* libcap-ng package and its development package
   * libcap-ng-dev on Debian GNU/Linux and Ubuntu
   * libcap-ng-devel on CentOS 7/8, Fedora 33, AmazonLinux 2
 * pkg-config package for linking libcap-ng library